jvm-repo-rebuild/reproducible-central/README.md

-Rebuilding artifacts published to (Maven) Central Repository
+Rebuilding artifacts from (Maven) Central Repository
 ============================================================

 As part of [Reproducible Builds efforts for the JVM](https://reproducible-builds.org/docs/jvm/), this "**Reproducible Central**" project is an attempt at: